mattwatsoncodes/restrict-dashboard-by-role/readme.txt

 == Changelog ==

+= 1.0.0 =
+* First stable release

+= 1.0.1 =
+* Updated POT File, and cleaned up legacy references

+= 1.0.2 =
+* Corrected options page path

+= 1.1.0 =
+* Added ability to choose how to handle restrictions for users with multiple roles.

+= 1.2.0 =
+* Stopped the plugin blocking AJAX calls

+= 2.0.0 =
+* Code review and refactor

 = 2.1.0 =
 * Updated for submission to WordPress plugin repository

-= 2.0.0 =
-* Code review and refactor

-= 1.2.0 =
-* Stopped the plugin blocking AJAX calls

-= 1.1.0 =
-* Added ability to choose how to handle restrictions for users with multiple roles.

-= 1.0.2 =
-* Corrected options page path

-= 1.0.1 =
-* Updated POT File, and cleaned up legacy references

-= 1.0.0 =
+= 2.1.1 =
-* First stable release
+* Tested with WordPress 4.5, added option to allow forced logout, allowed all AJAX requests through, updated translations.